 - 1 1/4 cups (10 ounces or 315 grams) granulated sugar

-- 1 1/4 cups (10 fluid ounces or 310 milliliters) rice bran oil or canola oil, plus more for the pan
+- 1 1/4 cups (10 fluid ounces or 310 milliliters) mild oil, such as vegetable oil or rice bran oil , plus more for the pan

 - 2 teaspoons store-bought or homemade vanilla extract

 - 3 cups (13.5 ounces or 360 grams) all-purpose flour

 - 1 teaspoon baking soda